 Beirut Rafic Hariri International Airport is located 9km (6 miles) south of Beirut city centre.

 Public transport road:

-A bank offering foreign exchange and ATMs is available in Arrivals.
-A full-service bank is located in Departures.
+A BankMed offering currency exchange services and ATMs is available in the terminal.

-Airport security desks (tel: +961 1 628 000) provide lost luggage tracking services – passengers must first collect a paper slip verifying their loss from the Middle East Airline office in the arrival hall.
+Airport security desks (tel: +961 1 628 000) provide lost luggage tracking services – passengers must first collect a paper slip verifying their loss from the arrival hall.
 Baggage wrapping services are available in the check-in area.

-There are 24-hour first aid facilities within the airport.
-Christian and Muslim prayer rooms are located on level 2, in the main departures area.
+Christian and Muslim prayer rooms are located on the second level of the duty free area.

-International car hire firms: Avis, Budget, Hertz and National are represented at the airport, alongside several local operators.
-Desks for these companies are grouped together in the main terminal building.
+Avis, Budget, Hertz, Europcar and National are represented at the airport.
+Desks for car rental companies are grouped together in the main terminal building.